mumble-voip/mumble/docs/dev/build-instructions/setup_visual_studio.md

 You can also use [prebuilt shortcuts](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_prompt_shortcuts) like **x64 Native Tools Command Prompt**, which you can find in the Start menu after installing the MSVC.

-These have some caveats that recommend using the `vcvars64.bat` or `vcvarsall.bat` techhnique instead: only **x64 Native Tools Command Prompt** supports building in 64-bit, but it is CMD, not PowerShell.
+These have some caveats that recommend using the `vcvars64.bat` or `vcvarsall.bat` technique instead: only **x64 Native Tools Command Prompt** supports building in 64-bit, but it is CMD, not PowerShell.
 The **Developer Powershell** shortcut is 32-bit only.
 If you are on a 64bit system, then you'll know that you have opened the correct prompt, if it prints `Environment initialized for: 'x64'`.

 You can also use `vcvarsall.bat`, with args, instead of `vcvars64.bat`, to set up different environments: